toddcf/code-snippets/javascript/this.md

 ## Using `this` in a Method

-If you have a method (function) inside an object, you could use `this` to refer to the object that that method is inside of.
+If you have a method (a function inside of an object), you could use `this` to refer to the object that that method is inside of.

-Remember that if the value inside the object is a primitive, it's called a property.
-If the value is a function, it's called a method.
+(Remember that if the value inside the object is a primitive, it's called a property.
+If the value is a function, it's called a method.)

+### Example 1: Car Object

 ```
 var car = {